Establishing the M. bovis programme

 In late 2023, the day-to-day operational and disease control functions of the programme moved from MPI to OSPRI.

-In early 2025, the programme framework will change to a National Pest Management Plan (NPMP).
+In early 2025, the programme framework changed to a National Pest Management Plan (NPMP).
 An NPMP — the same framework used for bovine TB — allows OSPRI to administer and manage the programme for the remainder of the plan.